Pentwyn, Rockfield

 Pentwyn, Rockfield, Monmouthshire is a Victorian villa dating from the mid 19th century.
 Its origins are older but the present building was constructed by the Monmouth architect George Vaughan Maddox for himself in 1834–1837, and subsequently altered by him after a later sale.
 It was partly converted into apartments for letting in the 20th century before reverting to use as a family house.
 The house is Grade II* listed.

 History

 The Monmouthshire historian Sir Joseph Bradney, in the Hundred of Skenfrith volume of his A History of Monmouthshire from the Coming of the Normans into Wales down to the Present Time, records that the property was originally owned by the Vaughan family of Llanrothal.
 In 1834, James Vaughan left the house to his nephew George Vaughan Maddox.
 Maddox, from a family of architects, had a significant practice in Monmouthshire and his works in Monmouth gave the county town, "its particular architectural flavour".
 Maddox certainly undertook works at Pentwyn on his own behalf, and Bradney suggests he designed further improvements after selling the property to the Reverend Canon John Harding in 1864.
 However, Maddox died in that year and Cadw considers that most of the improvements and extensions to the house predate the sale.
 In the 20th century, the villa was converted into apartments.
 It is currently for sale.

+The gardens surrounding the house were mapped in the Ordnance Survey's Monmouthshire maps of the very early 20th century.
+These show scenic paths and a carriage drive, a kitchen garden, a conservatory and two areas of flat ground which were probably the sites for a tennis court and a croquet lawn.